 The translation of the greeting is: ‘Hello’.

-Obviously, you are going to stand on the T, either near it, just behind it, to the left of it, however you have prepped the beginning of the scene or have chosen to start it the moment you land in front of the camera.
+Obviously, you are going to stand on the T, near it, behind it, to the left of it.
+However you have prepped the beginning of the scene or have chosen to start it the moment you land in front of the camera.

 We get better bit-by-bit and clarifying moments like the one above – as small as it seems - adds up, leaving us, eventually, with nothing but the acting.

 And doing as you’re told won’t guarantee you a job in the movies.